xtekky/gpt4free/docs/client.md

 from g4f.client import Client as OpenAI
 ```

-The G4F Client maintains the same API interface as OpenAI, ensuring a seamless transition.
+The G4F Client preserves the same familiar API interface as OpenAI, ensuring a smooth transition process.

-#### Initializing the Client
+### Initializing the Client

-To use the G4F Client, create an instance with customized providers:
+To utilize the G4F Client, create an new instance.
+Below is an example showcasing custom providers:

 ```python
 from g4f.client import Client